New Supplier Relationship – Defining Your Requirements

 How you will benefit

-Reduces stakeholder uncertainty.
+Reduced stakeholder uncertainty.
 The facilitation process and best in class service definitions puts key stakeholders at ease.

 - Improved supplier visibility and advice.
 The Supplier gets much greater visibility of your expectations to provide you with better advice.